 Healthy BMI for women: how bad is to be in the obese BMI range?

-We will now show you some data from a correlational study between the BMI for women and mortality rate.
-As we can see, there is a strong correlation between having a not ideal BMI for women and a high mortality rate.
+We will now show you some data from a correlational study between the BMI for women and the mortality rate.
+As we can see, a strong correlation exists between having a not ideal BMI for women and a high mortality rate.
 Does it mean that an unhealthy BMI kills?
-Well, we do not know for certain, since correlation doesn't imply causation but it would seem that it is much safer to have a normal BMI for women (18.5 - 25), which shouldn't come as a surprise.
+Well, we do not know for certain since correlation doesn't imply causation, but it would seem that it is much safer to have a normal BMI for women (18.5-25), which shouldn't come as a surprise.

-For example, as we age, our metabolisms degrades and it becomes much easier to put on weight than it was before.
-If you think about it, it's much harder to find an old person that has a healthy weight.
+For example, as we age, our metabolisms degrade, and it becomes much easier to put on weight than it was before.
+If you think about it, it's much harder to find an old person with a healthy weight.
 People tend to be overweight or underweight as they grow up, compared to their younger years.
-In any case, it is much better to play it safe and try to stay in an ideal and healthy BMI range for women, since there's nothing to win by having extreme BMI values, and there's a lot to lose.
+In any case, it is much better to play it safe and try to stay in an ideal and healthy BMI range for women since there's nothing to win by having extreme BMI values, and there's a lot to lose.

 Differences between male and female BMI percentiles

-However, if you look at women, their body shapes change dramatically, even between people with the same proportions of body fat and muscle.
-For example, the size of the bust, the shape, and proportion between hips and waist.
+However, if you look at women, their body shapes change dramatically, even among people with the same proportions of body fat and muscle.
+For example, the bust size, shape, and proportion between hips and waist.
 Even women's legs tend to differ much more from one female to another than they do for men.
 What does this mean for BMI charts for women?
 It means a big disparity.